 Since uterine fibroids are prevalent, can cause severe symptoms and can even lead to trouble getting or staying pregnant, it is important to know the warning signs of fibroid development.

-The best way to diagnose the cause of your symptoms is to see your healthcare provider.
+In fact, the best way to diagnose the cause of your symptoms is to see your healthcare provider.
 But you can also narrow down the cause of your pelvic pain and heavy bleeding by better understanding your risk for developing fibroids.

-Who is At Risk for Fibroid Symptoms en?
+Who is At Risk for Fibroid Symptoms?

 African American women are three times more likely than caucasian women to develop fibroids; they are also more likely to develop several fibroids at a time.
 Other factors that could increase a woman’s risk of developing fibroids include your age (being over 40) and your weight, since obesity increases your risk.
 You should also learn your family history of fibroids, and understand that high blood pressure, or never having a pregnancy, could also increase your risk.